Updated on 20 August 2017

 The building was empty for quite a few years before being transformed by designer Andree Putman in 2001.

 There’s a spectacular living wall reaching up to 30 metres, created by famous botanist Patrick Blanc with 300 species of plants and trees.
 Talking of spectacular hotels, don’t forget to visit The Peninsula Paris which recently opened, the decor is amazing.
 The cosy bar is the perfect place for a nightcap!
+We hope you’ve enjoyed reading about our favourite hidden gems in Paris.
 Now after all that sightseeing, what about a bit of retail therapy in the 5 hottest Paris shopping districts?
-And if you’re a fan of getting off the beaten path, you might want to check out our article on hidden gems in Rome!
+And if you’re a fan of getting off the beaten path, you might want to check out our articles on hidden gems in Ibiza, London, Rome and Venice!